-SUMMARY OF AUDITORS' RESULTS FOR THE YEAR ENDED JUNE 30, 2016
+SUMMARY OF AUDITORS' RESULTS FOR THE YEAR ENDED JUNE 30, 2018

-FINANCIAL STATEMENTS Type of auditors' report issued: Internal control over financial reporting: Material weaknesses identified?
-Significant deficiencies identified not c Noncompliance material to financial statements FEDERAL AWARDS Internal control over major federal programs: Material weaknesses identified?
-Significant deficiencies identified not c Unmodified No None Reported No None Reported Type of auditors' report issued on compliance fr Any audit findings disclosed that are required to 2 CFR 200.516(a)?
-Identification of major federal programs CFDA Number(s) 84.027, 84.173, 84.027A Unmodified No Dollar threshold used to distinguish between Ty Auditee qualified as low-risk auditee?
-STATE AWARDS Internal control over state programs: Material weaknesses identified?
+There of and touch account is said. d Type of auditors' report issued: Unmodifie Internal control over financial reporting: Material weaknesses identified?
+Significant deficiencies identified not considered to be material weaknesses?
+None Report ed Noncompliance material to financial statements noted?
+No FEDERAL AWARDS Internal control over major federal programs: Material weaknesses identified?
+Significant deficiencies identified not considered to be material weaknesses?
+None Report ed Type of auditors' report issued on compliance for major federal programs: Unmodifie Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
+Identification of major federal programs CFDA Number(s) Name of Federal Program or Cluster 84.024, 84.173, 84.027A Special Education Cluster (IDEA) Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee?
+Yes STATE AWARDS Internal control over state programs: Material weaknesses identified?
 Significant deficiency identified?
-Any audit findings disclosed that are required to Audits of California K-12 Local Education A Type of auditors' report issued on compliance f o be reported in accordance with gencies? \$750,000 Yes No None Reported No Unmodified
+None Report ad Any audit findings disclosed that are required to be reported in accordance with cu Any audit findings disclosed that are required to be reported in accordance with Audits of California K-12 Local Education Agencies?
+No Type of auditors' report issued on compliance for state programs: Unmodifie 4

-FINANCIAL STATEMENT FINDINGS FOR THE YEAR ENDED JUNE 30, 2016
+FINANCIAL STATEMENT FINDINGS FOR THE YEAR ENDED JUNE 30, 2018